orenmeiri/carnd-p11-Semantic-Segmentation/README.md

 # Semantic Segmentation

 ### Introduction

-In this project, you'll label the pixels of a road in images using a Fully Convolutional Network (FCN).
+This is my implementation of Semantic Segmentation project as part of Udacity Self Driving Car Nanodegree.
+In this exercise I train a Fully Convolutional Network (FCN) to label each pixel of input image wether it shows part of road or not.

 ### Setup
 ##### Frameworks and Packages